Description

 'The downside volatility is similar to the volatility, or standard deviation, but only takes losing/negative periods into account.'

-• The downside volatility over 5 years of Bond ETF Rotation Strategy is 6.5%, which is larger, thus worse compared to the benchmark AGG (4.9%) in the same period.
+• Looking at the downside risk of 6.5% in the last 5 years of Bond ETF Rotation Strategy, we see it is relatively greater, thus worse in comparison to the benchmark AGG (4.9%)

 Sharpe: